cedadev/jasmin-workshop/exercises/exNN_template.md

 ### Cheat Sheet

 This page, or multiple pages, should have a detailed example of how to work through the exercise.
 Including specific commands and paths than need to be used.
 Plus any other hints/tips that might be useful - like links to help documentation.
+Paths, hostnames can be marked up like this e.g. `workshop`.

 ```
 $ command prefixed by "$"